senresearch/MatrixLM.jl/docs/src/getting_started.md

 ## Data Generation

-To enhance the practibality of this example, we assume that both the responses and the predictors are presented as dataframes.
+For simplicity, we assume that both the responses and the predictors are presented as dataframes.

 Our dataset consists of a dataframe `X`, which includes `p = 5` predictors.
 Among these predictors, two are categorical variables and three are numerical, spread across `n = 100` samples.
 We then consider a response dataframe `Y` composed of `m = 250` responses.
 To simulate the `Y` data, we need to generate the matrices `Z`,`B`, and `E`.